joseaguardia/maniattico-zsh-theme/README.md

 New set of icons and small adjustments, and the Linux distro icon is added.
 Now detects if it is a github repository and adds the icon.
-Also you are in an ssh connection, it adds a cloud image to the host name
+Also if you are in an ssh connection, it adds a cloud image to the host name

 ![image](https://github.com/user-attachments/assets/22732156-0719-44a5-8102-7ae9839326e8)